 You can also still pull up the Chase website on Mobile to enable your travel notifications.

 If you are traveling internationally, you might also want to check out my international travel checklist.
 This runs you through many different things you want to do before heading out on a trip in addition to just setting Chase travel notifications.
 It’s easy to forget about checking for things like how tipping works, what’s taboo, and other common questions so be sure to check it out.

-Setting up Chase travel notices is not difficult and you can do it over the phone or online, whichever you feel more convenient with.
+Setting up Chase travel notices is not difficult and you can do it over the phone, via the app, or online — whichever you feel more comfortable with.
 You might also be set them up via a secured message but I’ve never given that a try.

 One last reminder: always keep a photo copy or make a note of the phone number on the back of your debit or credit card so that you have a phone number you can call to sort out any potential issues and you shouldn’t have any issues.

 UponArriving has partnered with CardRatings for our coverage of credit card products.
 UponArriving and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser’s responsibility to ensure all posts and/or questions are answered.